VladimirYushkevich/calendar-service/README.md

 =
 ### Description:

-REST API for schedule calls between customer and on of stylists from available pool.
+REST API for scheduling calls between customers and on of stylists from available pool.

 ### Run service:
 ```